(You Drive Me) Crazy: Music video

 The song's accompanying music video (which uses The Stop Remix!) was directed by Nigel Dick and filmed on June 14 and 15, 1999 at the AES Power Station in Redondo Beach, California.
 Spears conceptualized the video's treatment, and explained during an interview with MTV in 1999 that "it would be cool to be in a club, and we're dorky waitresses, and we break out and start dancing."
 At the time, Spears expected that the video would take her "to the next level".
 To promote the film Drive Me Crazy, actors Adrian Grenier and Melissa Joan Hart were invited to make cameo appearances in the video, since the song had been included on the film's soundtrack, however, Grenier did not want to participate.
 Dick commented on the issue, saying, "I was given instructions to ring him up and make sure he appeared in the video.
 I said, 'You know what, Adrian, I just think it would be great for your career, and Britney's a great girl and she's fun to work with.'
 Eventually he came around."
 Dick also revealed that he was impressed by the singer's work ethic, adding that she "came to the set completely rehearsed."
 The music video premiered on MTV's Making the Video special that aired on July 18, 1999.
-Due to Hart's appearance in the music video, parts of it were featured in the credits of the season 4 premiere of Sabrina the Teenage Witch, an episode that guest starred Spears.
+Due to Hart's appearance in the music video, parts of it were featured in the credits of "No Place Like Home", the season 4 premiere of Sabrina the Teenage Witch, an episode that guest starred Spears.